What is the workflow?

-- Each B&W emulsion is unique, and we don't believe in using a one-size-fits-all developer.
+Each B&W emulsion is unique, and we don't believe in using a one-size-fits-all developer.
 We pair specific films with specific developers so you get optimum results.
 For traditional grained films such as Tri-X or HP5, we use Kodak XTol.
 For T-Grain films such as Delta 3200 or TMAX, we use Ilford DDX.
-Films slower than ISO 200 are generally processed in Ilfosol 3.
-The remainder of the chemical steps are done in Ilford chemistry, and include Ilford Rapid Fixer, Ilford Wash Aid for maximum archivality, and Ilfotol wetting agent to eliminate water marks.
-Ilford is the leader in the monochrome process and that's why we've chosen to adopt their chemistry wherever possible.
+The remainder of the chemical steps are Ilford Rapid Fixer, Heico Permawash, and Ilford wetting agent.

 Pro & Simple scans are made exclusively on the industry favorite Fuji Frontier SP-3000.
 Chromogenic based films benefit from the Frontier's famous color reproduction, and digital ICE that eliminates dust and scratches.

 Pro Scans are scanned at the Fuji Frontier's highest possible resolution, with customizable corrections beginning at the scan level, and finishing to your specific preference applied in post.

 Simple Scans are done at a slightly reduced resolution, and have only in-scanner corrections for density and color balance.
 You may order Simple Scans from B&W film, but they are un-dusted in post.
 All film is cleaned prior to scanning, but some dust is possible.
 You also have the option of upgrade the scan size to the pro resolution.